tushar-sharma/tushar-sharma.github.io/_posts/2016-02-07-random-stranger.md

 </blockquote>
 <br>

 Traffic in Bangalore has the potential of holding the Guinness World Records for keeping people stuck for indefinite hours.
 The stray dogs no longer found appealing to bark at the motionless traffic.
-The scortching sun made debut on the wrong day; people were packed inside the bus, sweating profusely, with the dust sweeping across the window blocking our nostrils thus saving us from the odor of our fellow passenger.
+The scorching sun made debut on the wrong day; people were packed inside the bus, sweating profusely, with the dust sweeping across the window blocking our nostrils thus saving us from the odor of our fellow passenger.
 And the bus moved sluggishly, I wondered if I would grow old in this traffic.
 I even imagined myself getting married and dying in the bus.

 A fine gentleman was sitting in front of me.
 He was typing frantically on his laptop absorbed in deep smadhi.
 He occasionally slipped open his blackberry phone, a rarity in this day.
 He spoke IT, a common language usually spoken by Indian graduates who could not change their career before their marriageable age.
 Beside him sat a tired man, who occasionally made his shoulders rest on the fine gentleman.
 However after much discomfort, the fine gentleman exchanged some not so fine pleasantries which lead to the conductor to intervene.